nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-- `add n/John Doe p/98765432 e/johnd@example.com j/Recruiter d/Human Resources a/311, Clementi Ave 2, #02-25 l/20 t/friends t/owesMoney`
+- `add n/John Doe p/98765432 e/johnd@example.com j/Recruiter d/Human Resources a/311, Clementi Ave 2, #02-25 l/20 t/Experienced`
 - `add n/Peter Mars j/Chief Operating Officer d/General Management`

 #### Adding multiple employees at once: `batch-add`

-Adds multiple employees to Coydir by importing their data from `.csv` file
+Tired of adding new employees one by one?
+Coydir also allows you to add several employees altogether from a `.csv` file.
 This feature will come in handy when:

 1. You are a new user and have your employee data stored in a `.csv` file.